String or Binary Data would be Truncated in SQL

 GO

-In the above example, first, we are using the ALTER TABLE and ALTER COLUMN statements to modify the size of the column.
-After this, we are using the INSERT statement to insert a new record.
-And if the inserted value is less than or equal to the size of the column, then the new record will be inserted successfully.
+In the above example, we first use the ALTER TABLE and ALTER COLUMN statements to modify the size of the column.
+Then, we use the INSERT statement to insert a new record.
+If the inserted value is less than or equal to the size of the column, then the new record will be inserted successfully.

-String or binary data would be truncated SQL Server 2019
+String or Binary Data truncated in SQL Server Error

-While using SQL Server earlier versions, if we try to insert more data than specified for a column, we get the following error.
+While using earlier versions of SQL Server, we will get the error below if we try inserting more data than is specified for a column.

 String or binary data would be truncated

-Now, this error message is not much helpful in debugging the issue.
-For this, we have to manually check the query to find and resolve the error.
+Now, this error message is not very helpful in debugging the issue.
+We have to check the query manually to find and resolve the error.

-But Microsoft has made some enhancements for this error message in SQL Server 2019.
-So, in SQL Server 2019, if this error has been encountered, the SQL Server will return a detailed truncate warning.
+However, Microsoft has improved this error message in SQL Server 2019.
+So, if this error appears, SQL Server 2019 will return a detailed truncate warning.

-The column name, table name, even the value for which the error has been raised is mentioned in the error message.
+The error message mentions the column name, table name, and even the value for which the error has been raised.
 The example is already shown in the “String or binary data would be truncated SQL Server Which Column” topic.

-If you are already using SQL Server 2019, but still not getting the detailed error message.
-Then execute the following query in the database where you want a complete truncate warning.
+If you are already using SQL Server 2019 but still do not get the detailed error message, execute the following query in the database where you want a complete truncate warning.

 ALTER DATABASE SCOPED CONFIGURATION